-Anthony was born and raised in St. Louis, MO, and, addressing the obligate regional question, attended Whitfield High School.
-He decided to tax his asthma and remain in allergy-riddled St. Louis, where he earned his B.A. at Washington University, while taking out his academic aggressions playing defense for the Wash U Bears’ club roller hockey team (culminating in a 4th-place finish at the National Collegiate Roller Hockey Championships in Las Vegas in 1997).
-Following a passionate childhood fascination with sharks, Anthony continued his studies as close to the ocean as possible, earning a Ph.D. in Microbiology/Immunology at the University of Miami Miller School of Medicine in southern FL, where he managed to convince his mentor that scuba diving lessons would enhance his well-roundedness in the biological sciences (ask to see his picture of him kissing a tonically-immobilized shark).
+Anthony was born and raised in St. Louis, Mo., and addressing the obligate regional question, attended Whitfield High School.
+He decided to tax his asthma and remain in allergy-riddled St. Louis, where he earned his B.A. at Washington University, while taking out his academic aggressions playing defense for the Wash U Bears’ club roller hockey team (culminating in a 4th-place finish at the National Collegiate Roller Hockey Championships in Las Vegas in his sophomore year).
+Following a passionate childhood fascination with sharks, Anthony continued his studies as close to the ocean as possible, earning a Ph.D. in Microbiology/Immunology at the University of Miami Miller School of Medicine in southern Fla., where he managed to convince his mentor that scuba diving lessons would enhance his well-roundedness in the biological sciences (ask to see his picture of him kissing a tonically-immobilized shark).
 After a near run-in with a 10-foot alligator (seriously), he moved as far away as possible from a tropical climate and settled in a more “temperate” region, gaining valuable research experience as a postdoctoral scholar at the University of Minnesota medical school, studying traits of a successful HIV vaccine.